 Here are 2 extra TIPS to get FREE YARN:

-If someone you know is travelling and wants to bring you a souvenir, tell them to pop into a local yarn shop and pick up some yarn from that area.
+*If someone you know is traveling and wants to bring you a souvenir, tell them to pop into a local yarn shop and pick up some yarn from that area.

-Thanks Barbara!
-Hopefully if you follow her tips to get FREE YARN – your stash will be overflowing as well!
-Again here are some free tutorials I’ve posted that can definitely use all your new found yarn!
-Colorful Dolls, Tossing Rings, my “Aunt Ida” simple hat pattern, and my 10 Washcloth Patterns!
+Thanks, Barbara!
+Hopefully, if you follow her tips to get FREE YARN – your stash will be overflowing as well!

 This post may contain affiliate links.
 I may earn a small amount from the company mentioned in this post.
 For more info check my full disclosure statement.